 First Alert Weather Day: Severe Storms Thursday and Heat on Sunday

 GREENVILLE, N.C.
 (WITN) - We’re watching two threats this week.
 One typical for August and one not so typical.
 The first threat up is Thursday.
-Severe weather will be possible as storms move in through the afternoon or redevelop on top of ENC.
-We could see one or two rounds of storms.
-This is an evolving set-up since storms forming Monday night off the Rocky Mountains will play a role in our severe weather environment Thursday.
-These storms have a long way to go which means things may change.
-Storm mode and timing are very important.
-A line of storms would keep wind as the main threat with isolated tornadoes.
-If isolated or scattered storms redevelop later in the day, all modes of severe weather will be possible.
+Severe weather will be possible as storms move in from midday through sunset Thursday.

+Right now it looks like we’ll see a line of storms moving through from midday to quitting time Thursday with the primary risk being wind gusts to 60mph.
+The storms will initially impact the I-95 corridor around midday, moving westward to the coast by quitting time.
+Gusty winds from the south and associated wind shear may cause rotation within a storm or two.
+We’ll be keeping an eye out for an isolated tornado, but the risk is looking fairly low.
+The fast movement of the storms will likely keep rain totals under 1.00″ for most areas.
+The timing and coverage of the storms may still shift a bit.

 The other threat we’re watching this week is typical for August and we’ve already seen plenty of it.
 The heat index will once again reach or exceed 105°F heading into the weekend.
 While the heat index could be close to 105°F Saturday, confidence is higher that we’ll exceed 105°F on Sunday.
 If you have any outdoor plans this weekend, make sure you factor in the heat in any decisions or plans.